junaidtk/junaidtk/README.md

 <tr>
   <td valign="center">
     🎓 I am **8+ Years Experienced Software Engineer** with a demonstrated history of working in the information technology and services industry.

     🌱 Developed Many **WordPress Plugins and Custom WordPress themes**.

-    🎯 Interested on developing software Apllication..
+    🎯 Interested on developing software Apllication.

     ✨ I love to **code and Design** new applications.

 </td>
 </tr>
 </table>